 Dr. Amy Van Dyke is a fully Certified TCVM Practitioner.
 She is educated and experienced in all 4 branches of Traditional Chinese Veterinary Medicine: acupuncture, herbal formulations, tui-na, and food therapy.
 She received her education from the Chi Institute of Traditional Chinese Veterinary Medicine.
 She completed her internship under Dr. Margaret Fowler.

-We offer personalized service with extended appointment times and one on one consultations with Dr. Fowler.
-In addition to a thorough Chinese examination, Dr. Fowler can review your pet's bloodwork, radiographs, medications, diet and supplements.
+We offer personalized service with extended appointment times and one on one consultations with Dr. Van Dyke.
+In addition to a thorough Chinese examination, Dr. Van Dyke can review your pet's bloodwork, radiographs, medications, diet, and supplements.
 She will address all of your questions and concerns.
 Our ultimate goal is for your animal to live a longer, happier, and better quality of life.

 We traveled 325 miles with our standard poodle, Paris, from Baton Rouge to Destin.
 She has some arthritis and after that long ride and then days on hard surfaces, where we were vacationing, she was noticeably stiffer, limping and in pain.
 We called our vet at LSU School of Veterinary Medicine and they helped us find Dr. Amy Van Dyke.
 Dr. Amy and her assistant, Sarah, actually came to the beach house to treat Paris.
 They were very professional, kind, careful, patient, and attentive.
 They made sure to note Paris’s unique symptoms and did not make us feel bad for letting her get in the state she was in.
 After a treatment, Paris dramatically improved!
 We were given instructions on how to massage and care for her.
 Dr. Amy assured us she could come back if needed.
 We would not have been able to enjoy or even continue our vacation without Dr. Amy’s superior services!